isoworg/CV-1/README.md

 #### Makers Academy (07-Jun-2015 to 28-Aug-2015)

 - A highly selective 12 week intense coding course.
-- That focuses on test driven development, behavioral driven development, pair programming, the agile method and best coding practices.
+- That focuses on test driven development, behavioural driven development, pair programming, the agile method and best coding practices.
 - Although it focuses on Ruby and Javascript it emphasises the importance of learning to learn code languages and to the ability to debug code independently and in the correct manner.

 #### University of Hull (Sep-2011 to Jul-2014)